 Now that you have identified the necessary elements, it’s time to structure those them into a practical, adjustable plan.
 At The Spur Group, planning is a four-step process: assess, learn, plan, document.

 After you determine your most valuable partners, you can finally set up your plan.
-In this step, you will define business outcomes and firm partner commitment.
+In this step, you will define business outcomes and partner commitment.
 A good business plan sets the right expectations by covering off on what the partner and vendor commit to across several components: